dgomie/ai-chatbot/README.md

  npm i
  ```

-  Create .env file and add an API_KEY ariable with your Google Gemini API key.
+  Create .env file in the root folder and add an API_KEY variable with your Google Gemini API key.

   ```
   API_KEY="YourApiKeyHere"